CenterForStatistics-UGent/RCM/README.md

 The first dimension is shown by default, the environmental scores of the samples are shown below as ticks, the y-axis shows the response functions of the 8 most reacting species, whereby the x-axis represents the independence model.
 This graph demonstrates the power of non-parametric response function modelling to unravel differences in species niches.

 This document covers only the more basic use of the RCM plotting functions.
-Discover more advanced features in [RCM manual](http://http://users.ugent.be/~shawinke/RCMmanual) or in the help pages of the functions used.
+Discover more advanced features in the [RCM manual](http://users.ugent.be/~shawinke/RCMmanual) or in the help pages of the functions used.